-Our salary costs increased 3.7% after a decline of 3.2% the prior year, while benefit costs rose 0.9% following a 5.2% increase the previous year.
+Our salary costs declined 3.2% this year while benefit costs rose 5.2% from the previous year.

-With the legislated freeze on salary ranges, any increases due to promotions earned by trainees who obtained their professional accounting designations during the year, and for those staff who demonstrated the ability to take on additional responsibilities, continued to be offset by delays in replacing retiring and departing staff.
-However, new hires accounted for much of the increase this year, with our average staffing level rising by two staff to 106 from the prior year of 104, as shown in Figure 4.
-We continue to employ fewer student trainees, as students who earned their professional accounting designation during the year remained with us.
-To be competitive, we must pay our newly qualified staff considerably more than they were paid as trainees, because salaries for qualified accountants rise fairly quickly in the first five years following qualification.
+With the legislated freeze on salary ranges again this year, any increases due to promotions earned by trainees who obtained their professional accounting designations during the year and for those staff demonstrating the ability to take on additional responsibilities were more than offset by delays in replacing retiring and departing staff.
+As well, parental leaves and severance payments to retirees this year, while lowering salary costs, increased both our benefit costs and our need for contract professional services to fill in.
+We continue to employ fewer student trainees, as many of our trainees earned their professional accounting designation during the year and remained with us.
+To be competitive, we must pay our newly qualified staff considerably more than they were paid as trainees.
+Salaries for qualified accountants rise fairly quickly in the first five years following qualification.